Dash cam reviews: What you need to catch the maniacs and meteors of daily driving

 But while auto cons aren’t as common here, recording your excursions is a reasonable precaution to take—especially if you’re driving professionally.

 Few people are as well situated geographically as I am to test dash cams.
 Within two blocks there are major four- and six-lane thoroughfares, numerous bike lanes, joggers, dog walkers, oblivious ear-budded pedestrians, and a major bus nexus serving both public and private coaches.
 The opportunities for near-accident are endless.

 Dash cam models can stick around for a long time.
 All the models we reviewed in 2015 are still available and can be had for bargain prices: Cobra’s CDR 840 and CDR 900, Garmin’s Dash Cam 20 and Nuvicam LMTHD, KDLink’s X1, Thinkware’s X500, and Yada’s Dash Road Cam HD.

 We've added some new models this year: The Cobra CDR895D Drive HD, Garmin’s DriveAssist 50LMT and Dash Cam 35, Thinkware’s F770 and the Viofo A119—the latter is a popular Amazon item.
 The most pertinent improvements are HDR support (High Dynamic Range, for greater detail and contrast) and better night video processing.
 Another welcome trend is the ability to record two video streams (dual-channel) from front and rear cameras.

 Here's what to look for in a dash cam of any vintage:

 - Power: All use 12-volt, switched power via the cigarette lighter (also known as the auxiliary power outlet).
-A few come with backup batteries, which could be good in a pinch—or if you want to use it as an impromptu video recorder away from the car.
+All come with backup batteries or capacitors, but some have longer run time that others, which can be handy if you want to use it as an impromptu video recorder away from the car.